TKim18/Karma/README.md

 ## The Sitch ##
-* Currently, the app is being migrated from the MBaaS backendless to Google's Firebase.
+* The app is in the pre-beta phase.

 ## Pretty crucial features ##
 * Push notification when a new request is added on the circle